AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 Before each exercise, ``module purge`` to clear all modules.

 1. ``module avail`` and check what you see.
 Find some examples of software that have many different versions available.
+Load the oldest version of that software.

 2. Load some toolchain module such as ``goolfc/triton-2017a``.
 List what it loaded.
 Use ``env | sort > filename`` to store environment